k-erlikh/CatGenerator/README.md

 - Cat Fact API: gets unique cat fact
 - The Cat API: gets unique cat photo

-JavaScript's fetch method is used to get the API calls.
+JavaScript's fetch method was used to get the API calls.
 This website is not published yet.